Wednesday, June 29, 2011

 I always get excited when something I have planted gets multiple blooms.
 The little successes offset the discouragement of NO blooms on the pomegranate for example.

 Check this out!
 How many blossoms can you count?
-Quite a few, eh?
+Quite a few, eh?Let's get a little closer because they are sooooo pretty to look at.

 Here is a veritable cluster of blooms.
 And they are so dainty, like crepe paper.